Veterans Parade marches through Louisiana State Fair

 Hundreds of people lined the midway to watch the festivities.
 Families took a break away from the rides to remember those who served our country.

-“They’re the ones who protect us when there’s world wars,” said Rylan Piper, 9.
+“They’re the ones who protect us when there’s world wars,” said 9-year-old Rylan Piper.

-“They kept our country from being taken over and, like, being forced to do stuff,” said Kyler Bogue, 9.
+“They kept our country from being taken over and, like, being forced to do stuff,” said 9-year-old Kyler Bogue.

 This is the largest veterans parade in Louisiana with more than 80 groups marching and driving in the event.